Jon C. Kreitz

-Jon Christopher Kreitz (born December 18, 1963) is a retired United States Navy Rear Admiral and former Deputy Director of the Defense POW/MIA Accounting Agency.
-He is an Independent Director on the Board of Directors of the United States Equestrian Federation (USEF) and a member of the Board of Directors and the Executive Committee of the Surface Navy Association (SNA).
+Jon Christopher Kreitz (born December 18, 1963) is a retired United States Navy rear rdmiral and former deputy director of the Defense POW/MIA Accounting Agency.
+He is an independent director on the board of directors of the United States Equestrian Federation (USEF) and a member of the board of directors and the executive committee of the Surface Navy Association (SNA).

 Biography

 A native of Orange County, California, Rear Adm.
 Jon Kreitz attended Capistrano Valley High School where he was known by his middle name Chris.
 Immediately upon graduating in 1982, he enlisted in the U.S. Navy in May 1982 as a Machinist’s Mate.
 After a tour on board the USS Nassau (LHA 4), he earned a Bachelor of Science degree in Applied Physics and received a commission through the NROTC program at the Georgia Institute of Technology.
 He holds a Master of Science Degree in Physics from the Naval Postgraduate School in 1992 and a Master of Military Art and Science Degree in Strategy from the U.S. Army Command and General Staff College.
 He is a graduate of the National Defense University (NDU) CAPSTONE course for Flag and General Officers, and he was a Massachusetts Institute of Technology (MIT) Seminar XXI Foreign Affairs and National Security Policy Fellow.